joy-framework/joy/README.md

 Those commands have created two new files: `src/routes/account.janet` and `src/routes/post.janet`

+You can look at them if you want but it's better to try them out.
+Head back over to http://localhost:8000/accounts or http://localhost:8000/posts and be amazed that you can CRUD stuff to your sqlite database!

+Joy can do a lot more than that, head over to the [rest of the tutorial]() to see how to handle auth, and how to relate posts and accounts!

 ## Why?

-I wanted something that felt like coast on clojure but took so little resources (memory + cpu) I could run dozens (if not hundreds) of websites on a single cheap [VPS]().
+I wanted something that felt like [coast](https://coastonclojure.com) but took so little resources (memory + cpu) I could run dozens (if not hundreds) of websites on a single cheap [VPS](https://www.vultr.com/?ref=7614094).